 Demand for a program that targeted older students (grades 4-12 and adults) with literacy challenges not requiring intensive intervention led to the development of another program: Wilson Just Words®.
 Just Words addresses the explicit decoding and spelling instruction needs of students with word-level deficits through an accelerated delivery of the content of the Wilson Reading System.
 Just Words is implemented as a Tier 2 intervention in schools or as a stand-alone program in adult learning centers.

-Wilson adopts the principles of implementation science at the core of its planning with and support of districts, called COMPASS – Comprehensive Plans to Achieve Student Success and Sustainability.
+Wilson adopts the principles of implementation science at the core of its planning with and support of districts, called COMPASS – Comprehensive Plans for Achieving Success and Sustainability.
 This work with districts is now held up as a model of implementation science in the field of literacy.

 Fundations Second Edition was published incorporating teacher feedback and best practices to enhance instruction and teacher and student materials.
 Alignment demonstrates that Fundations thoroughly teaches the Foundational Skills of the Common Core State Standards, and strongly supports the reading, writing, and language standards, providing mastery instruction for many of the goals in each of those areas.